Homepage

 Master of Laws (LLM)

-Advance your career with this one-year, full-time program.
-As an internationally recognized postgraduate law degree, the LLM program requires an ABA-accredited JD degree (domestic applicants) or the first degree of law required for law practice or law teaching (international applications).
+Advance your career with a General LLM or Two-Year LLM program.
+As an internationally-recognized postgraduate law degree, the LLM programs require an ABA-accredited JD degree (domestic applicants) or the first degree of law required for law practice or law teaching (international applications).

 Knight Law Commons